jamerst/AutoTag/README.md

 ### Testing

+#### Unit Tests

 Unit tests should be implemented for any new features.
-Tests can be executed by running `dotnet test`.
+AutoTag uses xUnit and AwesomeAssertions for tests.
+Unit tests can be executed by running `dotnet test AutoTag.Core.Test`.

-Note: unit tests should avoid side effects (e.g. writing files to disk) and should work cross-platform.
+**Note: unit tests should avoid side effects (e.g. writing files to disk) and should work cross-platform.**

+#### Integration Tests

+Integration tests for the command-line interface should also be implemented for any large/main path features, but they don't need to have full coverage.

+Integration tests can be executed by running `dotnet test AutoTag.CLI.Test`.
+Tests are run against a production build so you will need to set your TMDB API key as above.

+Integration test guidelines:

+- Integration tests should provide assurance that the main key features of AutoTag are functioning correctly.
+- Unit tests are preferred for complex or lesser-used features as they are easier to implement and faster to execute.
+- Integration tests can have side effects (e.g. write files to disk), but these should be cleaned up automatically and avoid conflicts with other tests to allow parallel execution.
+- **Integration tests must work cross-platform** - the GitHub workflows run them under Linux, macOS and Windows.

 ## Attributions